-11. When the convening notice has been read, members must be sworn in or make an affirmation in accordance with section 16 of the provincial Constitution.
+11. When the convening notice has been read, members must be sworn in or make an affirmation in accordance with section 16 of the Constitution of the Western Cape.

-Election of the Premier
+Election of Premier

-12. At its first sitting, after members have been sworn in or made an affirmation, the House must elect one of its members as the Premier.
+12. At its first plenary sitting, after members have been sworn in or made an affirmation, the House must elect one of its members as the Premier.

-[See section 38(1) and (2) of the provincial Constitution.]
+[See section 38(1) and (2) of the Constitution of the Western Cape]

-Election of the Speaker and Deputy Speaker
+Election of Speaker and Deputy Speaker

-13. After the election of the Premier at its first sitting, the House must elect one of its members as the Speaker and may elect another member as Deputy Speaker with due regard to rule 23.
+After the election of the Premier at its first sitting, the House must elect one of its members as the Speaker and may elect another member as Deputy Speaker with due regard to Rule 23.

-[See section 20 of the provincial Constitution.]
+[See section 20 of the Constitution of the Western Cape]